lj-ditrapani/16-bit-computer-specification/serial-io.md

 LinkHub
 -------

 The LinkHub allows up to 4 ljd computers to communicate with each other.
 This allows programs to be written that would run on up-to 4 machines, allowing each user to see their own private screen.
-Since, each console supports up to 4 controllers, up to 16 players could play the same game.
-Of course, each screen would be shared by each group of 4 players.
+Since, each console supports up to 3 controllers when LinkHub is in use, up to 12 players could play the same game.
+Of course, each screen would be shared by each group of 3 players.

 Each machine can only transmit or receive 4 Bytes (2 words) per frame.
 Each of the 4 connections to the LinkHub device are labeled as: